Diuris chryseopsis

-Diuris chryseopsis, commonly known as common golden moths or the small snake orchid, is a species of orchid that is endemic to south-eastern Australia.
+Diuris chryseopsis, commonly known as common golden moths or small snake orchid, is a species of orchid that is endemic to south-eastern Australia.
 It is a common and widespread species growing in woodland, often in colonies and has up to four drooping, golden-yellow flowers.
 It is similar to several other orchids and form hybrids with some other Diuris species.

 Description

 Diuris chryseopsis is a tuberous, perennial herb with two to five, sometimes up to eight green, linear leaves 50-220 mm long, 2-3.5 mm wide in a loose tuft.
 Up to four drooping, lemon yellow flowers with brownish markings and 17-30 mm wide are borne on a flowering stem 100-300 mm tall.
 The dorsal sepal is more or less erect, egg-shaped to lance-shaped, 10-15 mm long, 4-8 mm wide.
 The lateral sepals are linear to lance-shaped, 15-25 mm long, 2-3.5 mm wide, and turned downwards.
 The petals are lance-shaped to narrow egg-shaped, 8-20 mm long, 3.5-7 mm wide on a blackish stalk 3-5 mm long and are directed sideways.
 The labellum is 14-20 mm long and has three lobes.
 The centre lobe is egg-shaped to heart-shaped, 9-16 mm long and 7-12 mm wide and the side lobes are oblong to wedge-shaped, 2-3.5 mm long and 1-2 mm wide.
 The labellum callus is densely hairy or pimply near its base and tapers towards the tip of the labellum.
 Flowering occurs from August to October.